Hiking the Phelps Lake Loop Trail in Grand Teton National Park

 Distance: 7.2 miles / 11.6 km

-First, the Phelps Lake Trail features the fun cliff-jumping rock, which makes for a great adventure on a hot summer day, but perhaps more importantly, the Phelps Lake-Death Canyon area of Grand Teton National Park is, by and large, less busy than the other two trails.
+This first is that the Phelps Lake Trail features the fun cliff-jumping rock, which makes for a great adventure on a hot summer day, but perhaps more importantly, the Phelps Lake-Death Canyon area of Grand Teton National Park is, by and large, less busy compared to the other two trails.

 To skip ahead to the Phelps Lake Cliff Jumping Rock, click here.